watcharaphat/loadtest/README.md

         n = n transaction per second
         -n = n transaction per second (poisson)
     -s  start sequence key
-    -a  address file example: ip.txt
+    -a  can use address file example: ip.txt
-            (ip.txt should contain all the ips of TM nodes like this : IP,PORT;IP,PORT;
+            (ip.txt should contain all the ips of TM nodes like this : IP,PORT;IP,PORT;) (if not use address file, will automaticly discover the network)